slatedocs/slate/source/includes/_python.md

 <h2 id="python-logging">Logging</h2>

+Log the agent activity using the framework-specific instructions below.

+### Log Levels

+The following log levels are available:

+* CRITICAL
+* ERROR
+* WARNING
+* INFO
+* DEBUG

 ### Django Logging

 To log Scout agent output in your Django application, copy the following into your `settings.py` file: